Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Related Work

 \section{Related Work}

-Gender and sexual orientation have been examined in NLP in a number of prior studies. \citet{devinney2022theories} survey 200 articles on gender bias in NLP to examine how the field conceptualizes gender, \citet{cao-daume-iii-2021-toward} review 150 articles on gender in co-reference resolution, and \citet{hobbs2025theoriessexualitynaturallanguage} surveys 55 papers on sexuality bias in NLP.
-While \citet{Zhou_2024} offers a broad overview of queer harms and structural barriers in NLP, our work extends this with an in-depth survey of the field.
+The concepts of gender and sexual orientation are central to Queer NLP and have been examined in a number of prior studies. \citet{devinney2022theories} survey 200 articles on gender bias in NLP to examine how the field conceptualizes gender, \citet{cao-daume-iii-2021-toward} review 150 articles on gender in co-reference resolution. \citet{hobbs2025theoriessexualitynaturallanguage} surveys 55 papers on sexuality bias in NLP, while \citet{Zhou_2024} offers a broad overview of queer harms and structural barriers in NLP.
+Our work extends these previous approaches with an in-depth survey of the field, spanning all of the named topics and adding ACL anthology papers from different tasks as well, e.g. from machine translation and speech tasks.

-Outside of queer NLP, several papers surveys research on social groups and issues in NLP, including gender bias \citep{stanczak2021surveygenderbiasnatural} and racial bias \citep{field-etal-2021-survey}.
-Others survey specific terms, aiming to investigate how they are used in the field, e.g., ``low resource'' \citep{nigatu-etal-2024-zenos}, ``intersectionality'' \citep{10.1145/3600211.3604705, wang2022intersectionality}, and ``democratization'' \citep{subramonian-etal-2024-understanding}.
-Many surveys, like ours, set their goal to shape the future of burgeoning subfields of NLP, such as African NLP~\citep{alabi2025chartinglandscapeafricannlp} and interpretability~\citep{mosbach-etal-2024-insights}.
-To our knowledge, our paper is the first to systematically survey queer NLP papers within the ACL Anthology across diverse NLP tasks.
+Outside of Queer NLP, several papers survey research on social groups and issues in NLP, including gender bias \citep{stanczak2021surveygenderbiasnatural} and racial bias \citep{field-etal-2021-survey}.
+Others survey specific terms, aiming to investigate how they are used in the field, e.g., ``low-resource'' \citep{nigatu-etal-2024-zenos}, ``intersectionality'' \citep{10.1145/3600211.3604705, wang2022intersectionality}, and ``democratization'' \citep{subramonian-etal-2024-understanding}.
+To our knowledge, our paper is the first to systematically survey Queer NLP papers within the ACL Anthology.